benroberts999/ampsci/doc/writing_modules.md

 - You then have to recompile ampsci (modules are compiled into ampsci for now)

-- That's it - you're now ready to run your module by adding the `ModulebriefmoduleName{}` block to the input file.
+- That's it - you're now ready to run your module by adding the `Module::moduleName{}` block to the input file.

 ## Highly recommended (but optional)